ZOOEEER/Brenda-Parser-and-API/README.md

 # Brenda-Parser-and-API
 1. Processing the brenda-downloaded TXT file to obtain data.
-2. Encapsulated API to obtain data of the brenda enzyme database online.
+2. Encapsulated API to obtain data from the brenda enzyme database online.

 ## Brenda Parser